2023 Trends in Data Privacy That Could Impact Your Compliance

 As cloud technology has advanced, organizations are beginning to ask the important question of providers: where is my data?
 Companies and governments alike want their online information housed as nearby as possible in order to comply with local privacy regulations.

-Therefore, data localization – storing digital assets closer to home-base – will become increasingly prevalent across all industries.
+As a result, data localization, or storing digital assets closer to home, will become more common across all industries.

 With developments in Privacy-Enhancing Computation (PEC)